-- (d) a system of appropriate institutional control, quality assurance, regulatory inspections, documentation and reporting; - (e) enforcement actions, including suspension of activities and modification or revocation of a licence together with requirements for prescription of alternative solutions that lead to safer situation; - (f) the bodies involved in the different steps of spent fuel and of radioactive waste management; - (g) national requirements for public information and participation.

-(h) the financing schemes(s) for spent fuel and radioactive waste management in accordance with Article 10.

-(2) Member States shall ensure that the national framework is maintained and improved as necessary, taking into account operating experience, insights gained from safety cases as referred to in Article 8, the development of technology and the results of research, when available and necessary.
+- (e) enforcement actions, including suspension of activities and modification or revocation of a licence together with requirements for alternative solutions that lead to safer situation; - (f) the bodies involved in the different steps of spent fuel and of radioactive waste management; - (g) national requirements for public information and participation. - (h) the financing scheme(s) for spent fuel and radioactive waste management in accordance with Article 10. - (2) Member States shall ensure that the national framework is maintained and improved as necessary, taking into account operating experience, insights gained from safety cases as referred to in Article 8, the development of technology and the results of research, when available and necessary.